fulll/hiring/Python/data-level-1.md

 #1 Popular times of travel (i.e., occurs most often in the start time)

 - most common month
-- most common day of week
+- most common day of the week
 - most common hour of day

 #2 Popular stations and trip